onap/policy-parent/docs/apex/APEX-MyFirstPolicyExample.rst

             .. container:: paragraph

-               To start a new APEX Engine you can use the following configuration.
-In a full APEX installation you can find this configuration in
+               To start a new APEX Engine you can use the following
+               |policy1_configuration|.
+In a full APEX installation you can find
+               this configuration in
                ``$APEX_HOME/examples/config/MyFirstPolicy/1/MyFirstPolicyConfigStdin2StdoutJsonEvent.json``.
                This configuration expects incoming events to be in